High-Flying Ford Bronco Officially Teased, Could Be Raptor Or Warthog

 This Bronco flies over rocks instead of crawling on them.

 We've seen spy shots, and just yesterday we reported on a new trademark filing from Ford that could be related to a high-performance Bronco.
 Now, Ford has an official teaser photo that just dropped on social media, and it certainly suggests a Bronco Raptor is imminent.
 Or it could be the Bronco Warthog.
-More on that in a minute.
+More on that in a bit.

 At this point, there's no question that Ford has something big in the works for its new Bronco.
 Ironically, the standard model isn't even available for sale yet – the first Broncos won't reach dealerships until next spring – but that's obviously not stopping Ford from adding more fuel to the Bronco frenzy that's been cooking all summer long.